 It is important to note that trying to force the hose off the faucet can cause damage to both the hose and the faucet.
 By following the steps outlined above, you can safely and easily remove the hose without any damage.
 With a little practice, removing hoses from faucets will become second nature, and you will be able to do it with ease whenever the need arises.

-Further Reading: How to Winterize Your Outside Faucet: A Comprehensive Guide
+Further Reading: How to Successfully Repair a Kohler Touchless Faucet: A Step-by-Step Guide